 If the offender accepts that offer, those additional offences are written down on a document called a ‘Form 1’, and the Judge takes them into account when imposing a sentence for the three mentioned offences (ie the armed robbery, assault and affray).

 The Judge then imposes a single sentence for all of the offences (ie for the armed robbery, assault, affray + the minor thefts & break enter & steals).
 This procedure saves the offender from the uncertainty, stress and anxiety of a future prosecution, thereby letting him or her ‘get on with life’.

 It also saves police-time, Court-time, and community funds.

 Consistency in Punishment

 The principle of ‘parity’ (or uniformity, equality) says that similar offences should be punished similarly.

-For example, if a person is sentenced to 3 years for the crime described above (ie armed robbery + assault + affray), then others who commit the same sort of crime should get roughly the
+For example, if a person is sentenced to 3 years for the crime described above (ie armed robbery + assault + affray), then others who commit the same sort of crime should get roughly the same penalty.

 Similarly, if 3 co-accused are involved a crime – each having similar backgrounds, ages, and an equal involvement in the crime – their sentences should also be roughly the same.